Policy Tracker

 38804.

-(a) Any commercial autonomous vehicle operated without a human driver on a highway in this state shall be equipped with a manual override system in the vehicle that allows local incident technicians, first responders, tow operators, and trained personnel to readily access an emergency steering wheel and manually steer, brake, and relocate the vehicle during an emergency.
+(a) Any commercial autonomous vehicle operated without a human driver on a highway in this state that is equipped with controls that allow someone physically present to drive the vehicle shall be equipped with a manual override system in the vehicle that allows local incident technicians, emergency response officials, tow operators, and trained personnel to readily and safely disable the vehicle, place the vehicle in neutral gear to relocate it during an emergency, and turn off the vehicle.

 (d) Notwithstanding any other law, the department shall not permit the deployment of any autonomous vehicle that does not comply with this section.